 But Gaines disappeared before it could happen.

-Eighty years later, MU — and many other schools are across the country — are still struggling to confront the history of racism on their campuses.
+Eighty years later, MU joins many other schools across the country in an ongoing struggle to confront the history of racism on their campuses.

 Lloyd Gaines, the plaintiff